 Providers must adhere to all applicable Medicare and Medicaid laws, rules, and regulations relating to marketing guidelines.
-Per Medicare regulations, "marketing materials" include, but are not limited to, promoting the MI Health Link Program, informing enrollees that they may enroll in the MI Health Link Program, explaining enrollment benefits and applicable program rules, or explaining how services are covered under the MI Health Link Program.
-Regulations prohibit Aetna Better Health Premier Plan from conducting sales activities in healthcare settings.
+Per Medicare regulations, "marketing materials" include, but are not limited to, promoting the MI Health Link Program, informing enrollees that they may enroll or remain enrolled in the MI Health Link Program, explaining the benefits of enrollment in the MI Health Link Program or rules that apply to enrollees, or explaining how services are covered under the MI Health Link Program.
+Regulations prohibit us from conducting sales activities in healthcare settings.

 Providers may discuss, in response to an individual patient's inquiry, the various benefits of the MI Health Link Program.
-Providers are encouraged to display approved plan enrollee materials for all health plans with whom they participate.
+Providers are encouraged to display approved plan enrollee materials for all plans with which they participate.
 Providers can also refer their patients to 1-800-MEDICARE, Enrollment Broker, or CMS's website at www.medicare.gov for additional information.

 Providers cannot accept MI Health Link Program enrollment forms.
-Aetna Better Health Premier Plan complies with the Federal Anti-Kickback Statute and CMS marketing requirements, governing MI Health Link Program marketing activities conducted by providers and related to program.
-Payments made to providers for covered items and/or services will be fair market value, consistent with an arm's length transaction, for bona fide and necessary services, in compliance with relevant laws and requirements, including the Federal Anti-Kickback Statue.
+We follow the Federal Anti-Kickback Statute and CMS marketing requirements associated with MI Health Link Program marketing activities conducted by providers and related to program.
+Payments that we make to providers for covered items and/or services will be fair market value, consistent with an arm's length transaction, for bona fide and necessary services, and otherwise will comply with relevant laws and requirements, including the Federal Anti-Kickback Statue.